vitay/deeprl/document.md

 ### Entropy regularization

-@Todorov2008 a stochastic policy emerges as the optimal answer when we consider the connection between optimal control and probabilistic inference
+@Todorov2008 a stochastic policy emerges as the optimal answer when we consider the connection between optimal control and probabilistic inference.

 @Toussaint2009 Maximum entropy RL